nitrozyna/FDR-Metabolomics/timelog.md

 ### 4 April 2021
 * *8 hours* Applied more corrections in the paper suggested by the supervisor: explained mass spectrum, target, query, provided a couple of figures.

+### 5 April 2021
+* *8 hours* Provided more information in the introduction given supervisor's comments.
+Included two additional spectrum figures and a Gaussian distribution figure.
+* *4 hours* Applied corrections to the other parts of the paper including figure captions and details highlighted by the supervisor.